Sackville Wild Bees 2023

 LOGAN (he/him)

 Hello!
-I just be graduated from Mount Allison University in May with an Honours degree in Biology and a Minor in Community Engaged Learning.
+I just graduated from Mount Allison University in May with an Honours degree in Biology and a Minor in Community Engaged Learning.
 I am originally from Sackville NB and am very interested in conservation projects taking place within our local community.
 I have been very appreciative of the research opportunities I have had during my time at Mount Allison including work with the R-Peace Learning Centre, ACME Lab and Galápagos Islands Conservation Physiology Field School.
 I look forward to bringing my passion of plants, the great outdoors, and past research experience to the Bee Team for the Summer of 2023, buzz, buzz!
 When I am not conducting research, I can be found swimming at Silverlake, biking to the Midgic Airport and running through Waterfowl!